Schizoaffective Disorder Bipolar Type

 - Psychotic Symptoms: Individuals with schizoaffective disorder experience symptoms of psychosis, including hallucinations (perceiving things that are not there) and delusions (holding false beliefs).
 These symptoms are typically present for a significant portion of the illness, even when mood symptoms are not prominent.

-- Duration of Psychotic Symptoms: To diagnose schizoaffective disorder, psychotic symptoms must be present for a substantial portion of the illness, even in the absence of mood symptoms.
+- Duration of Psychotic Symptoms: To diagnose schizoaffective disorder, psychotic symptoms must be present for a substantial portion of the illness, even without mood symptoms.

 - Impairment in Functioning: Schizoaffective disorder can cause significant impairment in occupational, social, and personal functioning.
 Individuals may experience difficulties in maintaining relationships, holding employment, and managing daily life tasks.